Skip to main content

 Average HRV

-Differences between the HRV score in Wellness and the HRV score in Apple Health
+Differences between the HRV score in Health and the HRV score in Apple Health

 The Heart Rate Variability (HRV) metric we use is lnRMSSD.
 We chose to use this metric instead of the standard SDNN because it more accurately reflects the activity of your parasympathetic nervous system — the body’s protective mechanism responsible for efficient blood circulation and heart regulation.
 Higher numbers indicate the parasympathetic nervous system is actively working to protect your body.

-Difference between Wellness on the home screen and Health in my HRV measurements
+Difference between Health on the home screen and Health in my HRV measurements

 Measurement Health is limited to just a single measurement at one point in time — it’s not a complete picture of your whole day.